Records & Registration

 Procedures and Policies Delineated in the Student Handbook and Catalog(s) +

-- Non-Discrimination Policy Violations (Student Handbookopens PDF file )
+- Non-Discrimination Policy Violations ( opens in a new windowStudent Handbookopens PDF file )

-- Academic Appeals (Iowa Lakes catalog)
+- Academic Appeals (Iowa Lakes Catalog)

-- Affirmative Action Violations (Student Handbookopens PDF file )
+- Affirmative Action Violations ( opens in a new windowStudent Handbookopens PDF file )

-- Academic Suspension Appeals (Iowa Lakes catalog)
+- Academic Suspension Appeals (Iowa Lakes Catalog)

-- Student Conduct Violations (Student Handbookopens PDF file )
+- Student Conduct Violations ( opens in a new windowStudent Handbookopens PDF file )

 - Sexual Harassment (including Sexual Violence) Policy & Procedures

-a.
-Students who request a waiver of a particular college policy, application, procedure or regulation as interpreted by a college employee, will be directed to make a formal appeal to the academic review committee.
+- Students who request a waiver of a particular college policy, application, procedure or regulation as interpreted by a college employee, will be directed to make a formal appeal to the academic review committee.
 The academic review committee considers all initial appeals to waive the application of college policies and procedures concerning academic actions, financial aid or residency decisions.
 (Academic actions include, but are not limited to, academic probation or suspension, procedures, program or degree requirements or grades allegedly given in error by faculty members.)

-b.
-Students who wish to appeal a financial aid decision will direct their appeal to the Financial Aid Director
+- Students who wish to appeal a financial aid decision will direct their appeal to the Financial Aid Director

 Complaints alleging sexual harassment or civil rights violations are forwarded to the Title IX Coordinator who launches the investigation.